svgeesus/EuroMPE/Duophonic/MPU-board.md

 Ensure USB cable plugged into the micro-USB (which leads to the panel-mount USB socket) clears the back of the [Gate LED board](./Gate-LED.md).

-Perhaps use [ProtoSupplies low-profile headers](https://protosupplies.com/product/header-set-low-profile-1x24/) to connect Teensy 4.1 to the MPU board [as seen here](https://forum.pjrc.com/index.php?threads/construction-suggestions-for-midi-synth-project.77136/#post-359959).
+Use [ProtoSupplies low-profile headers](https://protosupplies.com/product/header-set-low-profile-1x24/) to connect Teensy 4.1 to the MPU board [as seen here](https://forum.pjrc.com/index.php?threads/construction-suggestions-for-midi-synth-project.77136/#post-359959).
 Also [available pre-soldered to Teensy 4.1](https://protosupplies.com/product/teensy-4-1-low-profile/) with modifications:

 - The VUSB/VIN trace is cut
 - An SMD 1A Schottky diode is placed across the VUSB / VIN pads